mdmparis/defense-finder/README.md

 pip install mdmparis-defense-finder
 ```

-After installing DefenseFinder, you need to retrieve the DefenseFinder models.
+After installing DefenseFinder, you need to retrieve or update the DefenseFinder models.
-To retrieve it run:
+To do so, run:

 ```sh
 defense-finder update